BorisKozo/XmlViewAddin/README.md

 (we create this folder manually first) and the build action of my ```.addin``` file to *Copy always*.
 This will copy the update version of my addin directly to VuGen every time we build it.
 For easier debugging we set the Start Action of my debugger to start VuGen by pointing it to *%LR_DIR%\bin\vugen.exe*.
-We can "run" the addin (press F5), a VuGen should start and the main menu should contain our item:
+We can "run" the addin by pressing F5.
+An instance of VuGen should start and the main menu should contain our item:

 ![VuGen with the new menu item](/img/i1.png "VuGen with the new menu item")